dequbed/C/README.md

-# Shit I do with C.
+# Shit I do with C Programming.

 I hate C, I really do.